Annual & Special Events

 Each year, Temple Aliyah participates in Mitzvah Day.
 It is a time when congregants help support members of the local community.
 Whether assisting the aged with food, giving blood, or training to be volunteers at Koreh L.A., everyone feels that each has given something back to others in need.

 Each year brings a new surprise at the annual Gala Dinner Celebration.
 The event honors congregants who have performed outstanding service to the synagogue or the community.
-This year we will be celebrating our 50th Anniversary in style.

 The unexpected has a way of happening regularly.
 Temple Aliyah is quick to respond to unusual situations with equally unusual programs.
 For example, the popular thriller book, The Da Vinci Code, was jointly discussed with members of St. Bernardine of Siena Church.
 The Temple has also played host to visiting scholars, authors and Jews from communities all over the world with special programs of interest to our community.